TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

-# I learned a programming language by accident
+# Learning by accident

-It was an accident!!
+The easiest way to learn is by accident.
+I know this because I joined an emergent cult called— Look, it's simpler if I tell you the whole story.

 <br>